fabSchneider/LiveLua/README.md

 # Live Lua

-A lua scripting console for Unity build on to of [Moonsharp](https://www.moonsharp.org/).
+A lua scripting console for Unity build on top of [Moonsharp](https://www.moonsharp.org/).

 For this package to work add the moonsharp package in the Unity package manager from this git URL:
 ```